replicatedhq/replicated-field-labs/lab1-kots/lab1-e2-adding-analyzers/README.md

 ### Before you start

 Before you start, it's worth noting that this server already has the `config.txt` file in place.
-You can SSH the node before you start to verify
+You can SSH into the node before you start to verify

 ```shell